privacyguides/privacyguides.org/docs/video-streaming.en.md

     ![Librarian logo](assets/img/video-streaming/librarian.svg#only-light){ align=right }
     ![Librarian logo](assets/img/video-streaming/librarian-dark.svg#only-dark){ align=right }

-    **Librarian** is a free and open source front end for the LBRY/Odysee video sharing network that is also self-hostable.
+    **Librarian** is a free and open source frontend for the LBRY/Odysee video sharing network that is also self-hostable.

     There is a list of [public instances](https://codeberg.org/librarian/librarian#instances), with some instances having [Tor](https://www.torproject.org) onion services support.